 The Trustees also provide members with access to a range of "self-select" investment options which allow members to adopt a different investment approach, if they wish to do so.
-The Trustees believe these options are suitable for this purpose and enable appropriate diversification.
+The Trustees believe the self-select options are suitable for their purpose and enable appropriate diversification.
 The self-select fund range covers all major asset classes and a number of alternative lifecycle strategies, targeting the three different retirement outcomes, which are set out in sections 3 and 5 of the Investment Policy Implementation Document.
-The Trustees monitor the take up of these funds and noted that c5.5% of members used these options as at 31 March 2023.
-The Trustees have reminded members through communications of the time horizon of their investment holdings as well as the importance of reviewing their time horizon regularly.
+The Trustees monitor the take up of these funds and noted that c5.4% of members used these options as at 31 March 2024.
+The Trustees have reminded members through communications of the time horizon of their investment holdings as well as the importance of reviewing their investment options and investment time horizon regularly.